JokerJonny/NeoLegacy/README.md

 NeoLegacy is built around one core idea:

 Human legacy should not disappear when technology changes.
+Can I get a Fist Bump

 🧠 Core Vision